Chiefs rally past Lions in final seconds | Devdiscourse

 Travis Kelce added seven receptions for 85 yards for the Chiefs (4-0).
-Matthew Stafford threw for 293 and three touchdowns for Detroit (2-1-1).
+Matthew Stafford threw for 291 yards and three touchdowns for Detroit (2-1-1).
 Kenny Golladay caught five passes for 67 yards and two touchdowns.
-Kerryon Johnson gained 125 yards on 26 carries but also lost the fumble on which Breeland scored.
+Kerryon Johnson gained 125 yards on 26 carries but also lost the fumble that led to Breeland's score.

 Stafford fumbled away the ball deep in Chiefs territory early in the third after an apparent touchdown pass to Golladay was reversed upon review.
 After a Kansas City turnover, the Lions had a first-and-goal at the Chiefs 1-yard line.
 Johnson fumbled, and Breeland scooped it and returned it for a touchdown while many of the Lions thought the play was over.